ErdanC/Tooth-and-alveolar-bone-segmentation-from-CBCT/README.md

 This repository is based on PyTorch 1.4.0.

 ### Training
-The training and data preparation code will be released within two weeks.
+The training and data preparation codes of the first and second stages have been released.

 ### Inference
 1. Write the full path of the CBCT data (.nii.gz) in the file.list, and set up in the test.py.